George Mikan

 Mikan had a highly successful playing career, winning seven NBL, BAA, and NBA championships in nine seasons, an NBA All-Star Game MVP trophy, and three scoring titles.
 He played in the first four NBA All-Star games and was a member of the first six All-BAA and All-NBA Teams.
 Mikan was so dominant that he prompted several significant rule changes in the NBA, including the introduction of the goaltending rule, the widening of the foul lane—known as the "Mikan Rule"—and the creation of the shot clock.

 After his playing career, Mikan became one of the founders of the American Basketball Association (ABA), serving as commissioner of the league.
 He was instrumental in forming the NBA's Minnesota Timberwolves expansion team.
 In his later years, Mikan was involved in a long-standing legal battle against the NBA to increase the meager pensions of players who had retired before the league became lucrative.
 In 2005, Mikan died of complications from chronic diabetes.

 For his accomplishments, Mikan was inducted into the Naismith Memorial Basketball Hall of Fame in 1959.
 He was also named to the 25th, 35th, 50th and 75th NBA anniversary teams.

 Early life

 Mikan was born on June 18, 1924, in Joliet, Illinois, to a Croatian father, Joseph, and a Lithuanian mother, Minnie, along with brothers Joe and Ed and sister Marie.
 His grandfather, Juraj (George) Mikan was born in Vivodina, Croatia, then part of Austria-Hungary, in or about 1874.
-Juraj emigrated to Braddock, Pennsylvania, in 1891, where he married another Croatian immigrant, Marija, in 1906 in Allegheny, Pennsylvania.
+Juraj immigrated to Braddock, Pennsylvania, in 1891, where he married another Croatian immigrant, Marija, in 1906 in Allegheny, Pennsylvania.
 On October 17, 1907, Mikan's father Joseph was born, and soon thereafter the family moved to Joliet, where they opened Mikan's Tavern at the corner of Elsie Avenue and North Broadway.